-If I had to choose one word to describe the country of Iceland, it was be enchanting.
+If I had to choose one word to describe Iceland, it would be enchanting.
 Driving through the untouched countryside, you feel as if you are driving through a fantasy novel.
-The terrain changes as quickly as it does dramatically- one minute you’re ogling over the lush greenness of the towering mountains and fairy-tale like waterfalls, and before you know it you’re staring as a miles-long stretch of lava artfully coated in moss.
+The terrain changes as quickly as it does dramatically- one minute you’re ogling over the lush greenness of the towering mountains and fairy-tale like waterfalls.
+And before you know it, you’re staring as a miles-long stretch of lava artfully coated in moss.

-While the climate may be less than idyllic, it doesn’t detract from the beauty of the place.
+While the climate may be less than ideal, it doesn’t detract from the beauty of the place.
 In fact, I think it adds to its mysticism.
-You can always return to your home base in Reykjavik after a day of adventuring, and find yourself a cozy bar with a vintage feel (Reykjavik has no shortage of those) in which to imbibe in a local beer and a hearty meal.
+You can always return to your home base in Reykjavik after a day of adventuring, and find yourself a cozy bar with a vintage feel (Reykjavik has no shortage of those) and imbibe in a local beer and a hearty meal.

 Restaurants & Bars